 Students may complete an honors thesis in their senior year.
 The thesis is an original piece of philosophical writing, the product of student research and reflection, written under the guidance of a member of the department acting as advisor.
 Usually, students work on the thesis for two semesters senior year, enrolling in Independent Research (PHIL 500) each semester.
 Honors are awarded upon successful oral defense of the completed thesis.

 Independent study and independent research

 The department supports independent study by its majors, especially as leading to an Honors thesis (see below).
 Any student interested in independent study in philosophy should see the appropriate instructor to negotiate topics, readings, and logistics.

 Many students have found ways to combine their philosophical interests with internships, particularly in areas of applied ethics, law, or public policy.
-Contact the department chairperson.
+Contact the department chair.

 Opportunities for off-campus study

 Majors are encouraged to study abroad, at the Dickinson program at UEA or elsewhere.
-In the past majors have studies at universities in several other countries.
+In the past majors have studied at universities in several other countries.
 The program at UEA is particularly well suited to support Dickinson philosophy majors in a year of study abroad.
-Contact the department chairperson.
+Contact the department chair.